archetype-themes/plugin-theme-component/README.md

 **Main Benefits**

-- Bundle as many Sections and Snippets as you want within your Collection.
+- Bundle as many Reusable Components, as Snippets, as you want, within your Collection.
 - Share common JavaScript and Styles with your Sections
 - Say *"goodbye"* to duplicated code by sharing your Collection with as many Themes as you want
-- Configure your Theme to use all or a selection of Sections within a Collection
+- Configure your Theme to use all or a selection of Components within a Collection
 - Fix your bug once; in the collection repository.
   - Update the Collection dependency in your Themes repository.
-- Javascript processing through esbuild will assemble everything in a single file.
+- Javascript Import Maps automated generation will seamlessly improve loading time and responsiveness.
-- Use postCSS post-processing for your CSS to assemble everything in a single file.
+- Use postCSS post-processing for your Stylesheets to assemble everything in a single file.

 ## Prerequisites